Tipoca/scaml/README.md

 # SCaml, Smart Contract Abstract Machine Language.

-> Scam never calls itself a scam.
+> Scam never calls it a scam.

 Small and Simple Strict Subset of OCaml for Smart contracts.